.

 Excerpts from the Standards, specifically with regard to a Common Cup and Sitting at the Table

-Henderson, Alexander – The Order of Ministering the Communion, or, the Lord’s Supper, 6 pages, being The Government and Order of the Church of Scotland, pp. 20-25
+Henderson, Alexander – The Order of Ministering the Communion, or, the Lord’s Supper 6 pp. being The Government & Order of the Church of Scotland, pp. 20-25

 Henderson describes the practice of the Church of Scotland in his day, which corresponds to Rutherford’s description below.

-Rutherford, Samuel – The Administration of the Lord’s Supper, 1642, 6 paragraphs, being Chapter 20, Article 6 of his A Peaceable and Temperate Plea for Paul’s Presbytery in Scotland
+Rutherford, Samuel – The Administration of the Lord’s Supper (1642) 6 paragraphs, being Chapter 20, Article 6 of A Peaceable & Temperate Plea for Paul’s Presbytery in Scotland

 Rutherford describes the Biblically rich way the Church of Scotland practiced the Lord’s Supper during his day, with a preparatory sermon the day before, the singing of psalms, sitting at a table, using a common cup, with Table addresses by the minister, etc.